HITEC 2014 is June 23 – 26 in Los Angeles, Calif.

 HITEC Official Blogger Requirements:

-- Five blog posts related to HITEC, see Guidelines for acceptable posts:
+Four blog posts related to HITEC, see Guidelines for acceptable posts:

 - Email blog posts, along with any pictures, to Sara Bailiff

-- If Official Blogger fails to perform the blogger requirements, the blogger will be charged for the amount of the HITEC Full Conference Registration ($725 USD).
+- If Official Blogger fails to perform the blogger requirements, the blogger will be charged for the amount of the HITEC Full Conference Registration ($725 USD)

 - HFTP will help bloggers in securing hotel reservations; however, bloggers are responsible for room, tax and incidentals.

-If you’re interested, please send a brief description on why you would be a good guest blogger to Sara Bailiff.
+If you’re interested, please send a brief description on why you would be a good guest blogger and a sample of writing to Sara Bailiff.

-Deadline for submissions is Monday, May 6th.
+Deadline for submissions is Monday, April 21.